 Because you are likely very shaken up emotionally, we can immediately instigate a comprehensive investigation into the abuse or neglect.
 We will investigate the nursing home’s history to determine whether there have been prior allegations of abuse or neglect.
 Because we have extensive knowledge of the laws governing Alaska nursing homes, we will use this knowledge to your benefit.

-At Ringstad Law Office, P.C., we are devoted to obtaining justice for the elderly person who has been harmed by a nursing home staff member.
+A Fairbanks nursing home abuse attorney at Ringstad Law Office, P.C., will be devoted to obtaining justice for the elderly person who has been harmed by a nursing home staff member.
 In some instances, the neglect or abuse might not have been deliberate, there may just be a lack of safeguards in place to prevent falls, or there may be insufficient staff to ensure adequate supervision.

 Even if this is the case, your loved one has been entrusted to the care of the nursing home staff, and there is a responsibility to live up to that trust.
 Nursing homes must hire qualified staff, must conduct thorough background checks, and must maintain sufficient levels of staff for proper staff to resident ratios.

 Your loved one has the right to live in clean, hygienic conditions with access to water, food, and other basic necessities.
 The consequences of nursing home abuse can include criminal charges as well as civil lawsuits.